Contents of this Page

-- Tap the Pay Now button on the app home page; this opens the payment screen
+- Tap the Make a Payment button on the app home page, just below the Upcoming Payments section; this opens the payment screen

 - The payment amount will autofill with the current balance and can be changed as needed

-- If making a change, tap SAVE to return to the Pay Now screen
+- If making a change, tap SAVE to return to the Make a Payment screen

 - Review the bank account listed and update if needed